Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: System Model

 \section{System Model}

-Consider a multi-antenna multi-target multi-user ISAC system with $N_t\geq 1$ transmit antennas and $N_r\geq 1$ co-located receive antennas at the BS with $N_r>N_t$, as illustrated in Fig. \ref{system_model}.
+Consider a multi-antenna multi-target multi-user ISAC system with $N_t\geq 1$ transmit antennas and $N_r\geq 1$ co-located receive antennas at the BS, as illustrated in Fig. \ref{system_model}.
 By transmitting beamformed signals in the downlink, the BS aims to sense the \emph{unknown} and \emph{random} azimuth angles of $M\geq 1$ point targets via the echo signals reflected by the targets and received at the BS, as well as to simultaneously communicate with $K\geq 1$ single-antenna communication users.
-Let $\theta_m$ denote the azimuth angle of each $m$-th target with respect to the BS, as illustrated in Fig. \ref{system_model}, and $\bm{\theta}=[\theta_1,...,\theta_M]^T$ denote the collection of all angles to be sensed.
-Let $p_{\Theta_m}(\theta_m)$ denote the PDF of the angle $\theta_m$, which is assumed to be known \emph{a priori} via historic data or target appearance pattern \cite{attiah2023active,xu2023mimo,yao2024optimal,xu2023mimo1,hou2023secure,hou2023optimal,wang2024hybrid,attiah2024beamforming,xu2024integrated,attiah2024bounds}.
-Denote $p_{\bm{\Theta}}(\bm{\theta })$ as the joint PDF of all angles in $\bm{\theta}$.
+Let $\mathcal{M}=\{1,...,M\}$ and $\mathcal{K}=\{1,...,K\}$ denote the sets of targets and users, respectively.
+Let $h_\mathrm{B}$ and $h_m$ denote the height of the BS antennas and the $m$-th target, respectively.
+Let $\theta_m\in[-\pi ,\pi),\ \forall m\in\mathcal{M}$ denote the azimuth angle of each $m$-th target with respect to the BS, as illustrated in Fig. \ref{system_model}.
+We assume that the angles of different targets are independent of each other and let $p_{\Theta_m}(\theta_m)$ denote the PDF of the angle $\theta_m$ which is assumed to be known \emph{a priori} via historic data or target appearance pattern \cite{yao2024optimal,xu2023mimo1,hou2023optimal,zheng2025beyond,wang2024hybrid,attiah2026uplink,xu2024integrated,attiah2026many,liu2025ris}.\looseness=-1

 We consider a quasi-static block-fading frequency-flat channel model between the BS and the communication users, where the channels remain unchanged within each channel coherence block consisting of $L_\mathrm{C}$ symbol intervals.
 Denote $\bm{h}^H_k\in \mathbb{C}^{1\times N_t}$ as the channel from the BS to the $k$-th user, which is assumed to be perfectly known at both the $k$-th user and the BS.
-Denote $L$ as the total number of symbol intervals used for sensing $\bm{\theta}$, during which the targets remain static.
+Denote $L$ as the total number of symbol intervals used for sensing $\theta_m$'s, during which the targets remain static.
 We further focus on the case where $L\leq L_{\mathrm{C}}$, while our studies are readily applicable to the case where $L>L_{\mathrm{C}}$ by designing beamforming separately in each channel coherence block.